25 Essential Negotiation Skills for People Managers: Strategies for Communication, Leadership & Conflict Resolution

 21. Negotiating the Process

 Negotiating the process is establishing agreed-upon steps, rules, and frameworks to guide discussions.
 Negotiating is essential for fostering smooth, organized, and efficient negotiations.
-Research by Catherine Cote (2023) at Harvard Business School highlights that upfront procedural agreements boost negotiation efficiency by up to 20%, allowing parties to focus on substantive issues.
+Research by Catherine Cote in 2023 at Harvard Business School highlights that upfront procedural agreements boost negotiation efficiency by up to 20%, allowing parties to focus on substantive issues.
 Setting clear agendas, timelines, and roles reduces the risk of confusion and miscommunication, enabling productive discussions.
 Failing to negotiate the process leads to inefficiency, frustration, and potential breakdowns in communication.
 Negotiating challenges include accommodating differing procedural preferences among stakeholders, and addressing differences ensures inclusivity and alignment.

 Effective process negotiation naturally transitions to Asking Good Questions, as a structured framework provides clarity and encourages open, insightful dialogue.